nbuechler/copious-affect-corpus/README.md

 ```

 # Also notes...
-dimensions are known as a special kind of category
+*dimensions are known as a special kind of category
+*categories are thus the basis for an r-emotion
+*multiple r-emotions correspond to a n-emotion (future scope)

 # Tech notes
 to export the mongo database: